linode/terraform-provider-linode/website/docs/r/firewall.html.md

 * [`outbound`](#outbound) - (Optional) A firewall rule that specifies what outbound network traffic is allowed.

-* `linodes` - (Required) A list of IDs of Linodes this Firewall should govern it's network traffic for.
+* `linodes` - (Optional) A list of IDs of Linodes this Firewall should govern it's network traffic for.

 * `tags` - (Optional) A list of tags applied to the Kubernetes cluster.
 Tags are for organizational purposes only.